Borzyshka/QA_InterviewTask/README.md

 ### Summary:

-Third party services uploads calls information to DB when an operator finishes a call.
+Third party service uploads calls information to DB when an operator finishes a call.

 ````json
 {